List of Power Rangers Beast Morphers characters: Nate Silva

 Nate Silva is a child prodigy, chief researcher, and head of technology at Grid Battleforce.
 He developed Morph-X for use as a clean, sustainable energy source and created the Rangers' powers and arsenal.
 Being a genius, Nate is a quick thinker in situations that require it; such as when he gave Devon, Ravi, and Zoey their powers to protect the Morphin Grid.
 He is also the unwitting creator of Evox when he experimented with Morph-X, snake DNA, and a Cell Shift morpher infected with the Venjix virus.

 When he was kidnapped by the Avatars and forced to build a robot body for Evox, Nate was able to subvert the plot by fusing himself with mantis DNA, which allows him to use martial arts, and become the Gold Beast Morpher Ranger.
 Following this, he officially joined the other Rangers in the field.

 Nate Silva is portrayed by Abraham Rodriguez.

 Steel

 Steel is a stag beetle/scarab beetle-like android whom Nate built after he was captured by the Avatars and forced to build a robot body for Evox.
 When Nate subverted their plot, he inadvertently fused said robot body with scarab beetle DNA and his human DNA.
 As a result, "Steel" became the Silver Ranger as well as a "brother" of sorts to Nate.
 During the Rangers' final battle with Evox, Steel sacrificed himself to stop him, but the Morphin Grid later revived him as a human, who became an actor following the virus' defeat.

 As the Silver Beast Morpher Ranger, he was fused with scarab DNA, granting him superhuman stamina.

 Steel is voiced by Jamie Linehan and portrayed by Sam Jellie as a human.

-Zords

-The Zords are giant vehicles the Rangers pilot to battle giant enemies that can transform into animal modes and combine to form Megazords.